svdo/ReRxSwift/README.md

 items or collection view items, you need to make sure that the types are `Equatable`.

+Another common source of errors is when the type of the element in your `props` does not exactly match the expected type by the user interface element.
+For example, you bind to a stepper's `stepValue`, which is a `Double`, but your `props` contains a `Float`.
+In these cases you can pass a mapping function as the third parameter to `bind(_:to:mapping:)` to cast the `props` element to the expected type.
+See [`SteppingUpViewController.swift`][12] for examples.

 ### I double-checked everything and I still get errors!
 Please open a [new issue][8] on GitHub, as you may have run into a bug.